TULiberalArts/Greek-and-Roman-Classics/pages/undergradaute.md

 Our faculty and students share a special bond that transcends the classroom.
 Advanced majors have opportunities to assist faculty with research both on-campus and around the world.

 ## Placement Exams in Latin and Ancient Greek
 Students entering Temple University often need to take exams for proper placement in language courses.
 In Classics these exams are by appointment.
-Please contact the following people:

-- Latin: Karen Klaiber Hersch, [(215) 204-5345](tel:2152045345), [khersch@temple.edu](mailto:khersch@temple.edu)
-- Ancient Greek: Robin Mitchell-Boyask, [(215) 204-3672](tel:2152043672), [robin@temple.edu](mailto:robin@temple.edu)
+Learn More about the [Placement Exams Requirements](https://www.temple.edu/academics/degree-programs/classics-major-la-clas-ba/cla-classics-ba-admissions).

 ## Distinction in Major Requirements
 ![Julius]({{site.baseurl}}/media/resized scultpture of Julius.jpg){:.responsive-img .img-right}